 Our Negotiating Framework sets out the procedures that need to be followed to arrange a Transmission Connection Agreement.
 It also details the terms and conditions that need to be met by potential applicants in order to access ElectraNet’s regulated high-voltage transmission network.
 This Negotiating Framework is required by the National Energy Rules and has been approved by the Australian Energy Regulator.

 ElectraNet allocates costs between the three transmission service categories in line with the NER and the AER’s Cost Allocation Guidelines for Transmission Network Service Providers (TNSP).

 ElectraNet’s Current Cost Allocation Methodology was approved by the AER on 1 September 2008.

-ElectraNet’s prices have been calculated using the proposed Prescribed Transmission Pricing Methodology as approved in the AER’s Draft Determination.
+ElectraNet’s prices have been calculated using the proposed Prescribed Transmission Pricing Methodology as approved in the AER’s Final Determination.